Dakota Access Pipeline protests: Arrests and prosecutions

 A warrant for journalist Amy Goodman's arrest was issued by Morton County on September 8.
 She was charged with criminal trespass related to the filming done on September 3.
 The prosecutor, Ladd Erickson, said Goodman was like a protester because she was only giving time to the protesters' side of the story.
 In response to praise from Erickson, Matt Taibbi wrote, "a prosecutor who arrests a reporter because he doesn't think she's 'balanced' enough is basically telling future reporters what needs to be in their stories to avoid arrest.
 This is totally improper and un-American."

 On October 1, Canadian journalist Ed Ou, on assignment with the Canadian Broadcasting Corporation to cover the protests, was detained at the US border for six hours, with his cell phones and other electronic media confiscated.
 Ou was eventually denied entry to the US without explanation.
 The American Civil Liberties Union requested that any data collected from Ou's electronic devices be destroyed and that he be given assurance that he would not be harassed again.

 Speaking on October 5, Standing Rock Tribal Chairman David Archambault II said that as of that date 135 anti-pipeline demonstrators had been arrested.
 Archambault also said that law enforcement officers were "heightening the danger" by using anti-riot gear.
 Saying, "Confronting men, women, and children while outfitted in gear more suited for the battlefield is a disproportionate response", Amnesty International also expressed concern about the militant response to the protesters.

+On October 12, filmmaker Deia Schlosberg was arrested and faced 45 years of conspiracy charges.
+The charges were dropped a few weeks later.

 On October 13, Goodman announced her intention to turn herself in to the Morton County–Mandan Corrections Center on Monday, October 17, to face misdemeanor riot charges.
 (Though she had originally been charged with criminal trespass, the prosecutor said that there were "legal issues with proving the notice of trespassing requirements in the statute.")
 She stated that she would be fighting the charges against her as a First Amendment violation.
 The Committee to Protect Journalists, the North Dakota Newspaper Association, the American Civil Liberties Union in North Dakota, and the Freedom of the Press Foundation all expressed concern over the developing challenge to freedom of the press.

 On October 17, District Judge John Grinsteiner did not find probable cause for multiple riot charges, including the one brought against Goodman.
 Following the judge's decision, Kirchmeier reasserted that trespassing would lead to arrest, while the state prosecutor said that the investigation would remain open pending new evidence.

 According to the Water Protector Legal Collective over 800 state criminal cases were brought by North Dakota prosecutors.
 Of these nearly 400 resulted in dismissals of charges, 42 ended in not-guilty verdicts at trial, nearly 200 were subjected to pre-trial diversion, and just 26 cases ended in convictions after trials.
 There are still 42 open cases before the state court.